Lea3D/File-O-Magic/README.md

 ## Usage
 1. Edit the `.cfg` files in the `configs` folder to customize your color themes.
-2. Run the `start.bat` file to launch the GUI.
+2. Run the `start.bat` file to launch the File-O-Magic GUI.

+## Features
+- Customizable search strings for filtering files.
+- Flexible file transfer based on selected conditions (AND, OR, NOT).
+- Multiple color presets to personalize the look and feel of the tool.